Healthy Homes Assessment Maoribank

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We’re fully independent assessors for rental properties, and are fully qualified to assess both Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, in addition, we’re completely qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6792